ryanisho/sample-ui/README.md

-# awi-ui
+# Sample UI

-CISCO SD-WAN Application

-The client is responsible for managing connections between different network domains.
+This UI provides visualization of resources and interface to deploy connectivity workflows.

 It allows you to:

-1. discover network domains (either stub or vmanage)
+1. discover network domains
-2. create new network domains (currently static stub only)
+2. create new network domains (stub only)
-3. create connections between aforementioned connections (either stub or vmanage)
+3. create connections between two network domains
-4. view connections between network domains (either stub or vmanage)
+4. view connections between network domains
-5. create SLA profiles for aforementioned connections (currently static stub only)
+5. create SLA profiles for aforementioned connections

 # Tech stack